 Debts owed to credit institutions includes debts, such as loans, bank overdrafts and collateral owed to credit institutions (banks, etc.).
-For IFRS purposes, these debts owed to credit institutions are recorded at fair value under IFRS.
+For IFRS purposes, these debts owed to credit institutions are measured at amortised cost.
 There is no difference in valuation for SII purposes.